 SPA will resync the profile when it is not in use and reboot.
-You can click here to return to the configuration page.

 Figure 120: Device Sync Confirmation from Phone

 You can close the browser window/tab and proceed to sync the next subscriber.

 You only have to do this step once per phone to tell it the actual provisioning URL, where it can fetch the configuration from.
 From there, it will regularly sync with the server automatically to check for configuration changes and apply them automatically.